mschuessler/two4two/README.md

 ## Installation
 The installation process is less then ideal.
-Download this repository and run make.
+Download this repository.

 `git clone https://github.com/laserschwelle/242.git`

+Create a python3 environment and install run

+`pip install -r requirements.txt`

+Open `two4two/blender.py` and change 'self.package_directory' to the path where you cloned this directory.

 `make`

+If this worked, you should be good.
+If not, here are some more details for the installation.

 The programm can only run, if Blender 2.83 is installed in `two4two/blender`.
 The programm was tested with version 2.83.9.